alem-platform/foundation/own-redis/README.md

 Bar
 ```

-Otherwise, if the key is not in the storage, the server should return a `(nil)` message
+Otherwise, if the key is not in the storage, the server should return a `(nil)` message.

 Example:
 ```sh